BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 The day I moved into the boathouse, its owner Mickey directed my gaze to the sleepy-cold current creeping downriver.
 “It’s easy now, hardly moving at all,” she said, and led me to two ropes tied from the house to a silver maple a few feet upstream.
 She stepped on the lower rope, and the house slid readily toward us, nearer shore.
 She was a long-distance jogger, her foot held the lower rope and house easily in place.
 Mickey untied the top rope, took out the slack, showed me the knot that kept the house moored tight to shore.
 She untied the lower rope, and I mimicked her knot, understanding the gravity of the situation.
 Mickey had moved in during the spring of 1982 and had recurring dreams of “waking up in the boathouse, and finding it was floating unmoored in the middle of the channel.”
 The following year she had pulled into the parking lot during the flood, and her headlights had “shown on an empty space over dark water” where her house should have been.
 “A large tree floating in the floodwaters had hit the most upstream house tied together with those of us on a shared walkway,” said Mickey.
 That house and Mickey’s broke loose and floated downstream with the current.
 The first house ended up lodged against the Wagon Bridge, but Mickey’s passed under one of its arches.
 Neighbors rescued both with motorboats and tied Mickey’s to a boathouse that was “gin-poled,” attached to a steel spud in the water.
 Mickey was renting from an owner named Penny at the time but needed a boat to get to its emergency location and had none.
 “The whole time, I’m sure I pestered Penny about getting the boathouse back to its spot.”
 Mickey offered to buy the boathouse.
 “Maybe the whole episode was enough of a pain in the neck for her (Penny), she was happy when I offered to buy the house from her,” said Mickey.
 “I think I got a bank loan for $700 to pay for it.
 Oddly, I never had another dream about waking up in an unmoored boathouse.”[6]

 Mickey laughed about the incident and continued my boathouse lesson.
-She lifted the near end of the walking plank, a sagging oak board about twelve feet long and eighteen inches wide.
+She lifted the near end of the walking plank, a sagging oak board about 12-feet long and 18-inches wide.
 She pushed its far end against the boathouse, and the house slid farther into the river.
 “You live back in the Stone Age now,” she said, and got down in riprap and wrestled boulders around until they held the plank in place.
 She gave me the skinny on the neighbors.
 “Bonnie’s a deer,” she said of the single mother who lived two boathouses up the row of seven.
 “She moves quiet like a deer, holds herself quiet like a deer.”
-Two bachelors and two parents and young boy also lived in boathouses above Bonnie’s, their structures single-storied, each with small floor spaces, only about twenty by twenty feet.
+Two bachelors and two parents and young boy also lived in boathouses above Bonnie’s, their structures single-storied, each with small floor spaces, only about 20-by-20 feet.
 “They live here because it’s what they can afford,” said Mickey.

 Old-timers in Winona claimed boathouses were once “everywhere on the river,” and that babies had been born and raised in boathouses during the Great Depression.
 But by now every islander had attended or heard about a government meeting where the Minnesota Department of Natural Resources had expressed displeasure about the increase of boathouses and additions of sleeping lofts.
 Latsch Island had become the last place where people lived in boathouses on the upper river, despite the state law that forbid it.